LANL-Seismoacoustics/PyGeoTess/README.md

 # pygeotess

-PyGeoTess is a Python interface module to the [GeoTess](http://www.sandia.gov/geotess) gridding and earth model library from Sandia National Laboratories.
+PyGeoTess is a Jython interface module to the [GeoTess](http://www.sandia.gov/geotess) gridding and earth model library from Sandia National Laboratories.
 It is a [Jython](http://jython.org) wrapper to the Java GeoTess library.